-MU is currently partnering with the Minerva Project, which provides it with services.
-During this partnership, Minerva Project and MU jointly collect and share personal information about inquirer applicants to the Minerva University for admissions, administrative, reporting, and operational purposes.
+Minerva University is currently partnering with Minerva Project, which provides it with services.
+During this partnership, Minerva Project and Minerva University jointly collect and share personal information about inquirer applicants to the Minerva University for admissions, administrative, reporting, and operational purposes.

 Must Read Sections: We draw your attention in particular to the sections entitled "International Data Transfer" and "Your Rights."

 Changes to this Policy: We will post any modifications or changes to the Policy on our site.
 We reserve the right to modify the Policy at any time, so we encourage you to review it frequently.
 The "Last Updated" legend above indicates when this Policy was last changed.
 If we make any material change(s) to the Policy, we will notify you via email prior to such changes(s) taking effect.

 1. Purposes of Processing

 We collect information about you in a range of forms, including personal data.
 As used in this Policy, "personal data" is as defined in the General Data Protection Regulation 2018 and any successor legislation.
 This includes any information which, either alone or in combination with other information we hold about you, identifies you as an individual, including, for example, your name, postal address, email address and telephone number.

 We will only process your personal data in accordance with applicable data protection and privacy laws.
 We need certain personal data in order to provide you with access to the site and to process your application for admission to Minerva University.
 If you created a profile/registered with us, you will have been asked to tick a box to agree to provide this information in order to access our Application process.
 This consent provides us with the legal basis we require under applicable law to process your data.
 You maintain the right to withdraw such consent at any time.
 If you do not agree to our use of your personal data in line with this Policy, please do not use our site.

 2. Collecting Your Personal Data

 We collect information about you in the following ways: